 Robert H. Pietrzak PhD, MPH

-Epidemiology of trauma-related disorders; Resilience; Dimensional models of psychopathology; Geriatric mental health; Stress and cognitive function; Translational psychiatric epidemiology
+Epidemiology of trauma-related disorders; Resilience; Dimensional models of psychopathology; Stress and cognition; Translational psychiatric epidemiology; Geriatric mental health

 "Risk and Resilience Factors in Iraq Combat Veterans" - This study aims to improve understanding of the needs, symptoms, and strengths of Connecticut OIF/OEF Veterans.